microsoft/Azure_Synapse_Toolbox/PowerBI/README.md

 # Variables

 When you open the template it will as you to fill in a number of variables.
+A lot of these are for future use or will be removed later.

-SQLDW_Servername: the name of the server your SQLDW resides on in the form sqldwname.database.windows.net
+**SQLDW_Servername:** the name of the server your SQLDW resides on in the form sqldwname.database.windows.net

-DatbaseName: The name of your SQLDW Database
+**DatbaseName:** The name of your SQLDW Database

-LogAnalyticsWorkspaceID: Not in use, enter any text value
+**LogAnalyticsWorkspaceID:** Not in use, enter any text value

-StorageAccountName: Not in use, enter any text value
+**StorageAccountName:** Not in use, enter any text value

-RangeStart: Not in use, enter any date value in the form 4/21/2020 1:00:00 AM
+**RangeStart:** Not in use, enter any date value in the form 4/21/2020 1:00:00 AM

-RangeEnd: Not in use, enter any date value in the form 4/21/2020 1:00:00 AM
+**RangeEnd:** Not in use, enter any date value in the form 4/21/2020 1:00:00 AM

-SQLDW_Servername_short: Not in use, enter any text value
+**SQLDW_Servername_short:** Not in use, enter any text value

 # Pre-Requisites